 Welcome to Year 4

-Please find attached the powerpoint presentation and other documents that were handed out at the Year 4 welcome meeting in September 2019.
+Please find attached the powerpoint presentation and documents that detail Year 4 welcome information for September 2020.

 Year 4 Welcome meeting